VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/howwework.md

 ![code](/eng/code.webp)

-There are of course a ton of other options, Emacs, Atom, Eclipse ...
-If what I recommended doesn't suit you, feel free to look into these.
+There are of course a ton of other options, Emacs, Atom, Eclipse… If what I recommended doesn't suit you, feel free to look into these.
 Regardless, a text editor should be pretty high up on your list of things to get setup, as it will make the latter steps much easier.

 {{< hint gray>}}